 Funding period 2024-2029

 ASP is a full member of the Erasmus Mundus Master (EMM) consortium EMIMEP.
 In the context of increasing demand for research and industrial applications, EMIMEP is a thoroughly integrated program with a jointly developed curriculum.
-Areas covered range from the fundamentals of microwave electronics and photonics to their implementations with new technologies in wired and wireless communications, moving from components to system architectures for communication systems and networks.
+Areas covered range from the fundamentals of microwave electronics and photonics to their implementations with new technology in wired and wireless communications, moving from components to system architectures for communication systems and networks.
 EMIMEP will offer full-scale scholarships for a 2-year Master's degree from at least two European Universities.

 The EMIMEO consortium comprises the University of Limoges (France), the University of Brescia (Italy), the University of the Basque Country (Spain) and the University of Cluj-Napoca (Romania).
 For students, the program offers the opportunity of a Joint/Multiple Master's degree with these partners.